AtteBox/text-edit-practice/README.md

 "Typo Terminator" is a web-based game for practicing basic text editing using a keyboard.

-The main-branch is being automatically deployed here: https://typoterminator.onrender.com
+The main-branch is automatically being deployed here: https://typoterminator.netlify.app

 ## Idea / Background